An ultimate three week self-drive journey of Costa Rica's most popular regions

 Costa Rica has endless miles of dirt roads and paths waiting to be explored by bike.
 From a leisurely ride along the shore of Lake Arenal to the more gnarly off-road trails at Rio Perdido, get ready for the Costa Rican Cycling experience.
 Cycling here is as much about the variety of wildlife and scenery you encounter as it is the trails.

-As it borders the Los Quetzales National Park, it’s the ideal place to spot the elusive resplendent Quetzales bird.
+As it borders the Los Quetzales National Park, it’s the ideal place to spot the elusive Resplendent Quetzal bird.

-The lodge has 12 bungalows of different sizes and sits in its own 20-hectare grounds with 5 kilometers of walking trails.
-Each bungalow has amazing views from its private terrace of the surrounding cloudforests and mountains.
-All the rooms also have WIFI, a safe, minibar with fridge, tea and coffee station and bathroom with jacuzzi and biodegradable products.
+The lodge has 12 bungalows of different sizes and sits in its own 20-hectare grounds with 5 kilometres of walking trails.
+Each bungalow has a private terrace with amazing views of the surrounding cloudforest and mountains.
+All the rooms have Wi-Fi, a safe, minibar with fridge, tea and coffee station, and a bathroom with a jacuzzi and biodegradable products.

 Because of the altitude, the nights can be chilly which is why each bungalow is kitted out with a heating system that has an air conditioner inverter that runs on locally produced ethanol and an eco-friendly chimney.

-The Tapir (Dantica means Tapir) restaurant serves home-made dishes like pasta, prepared with organically grown herbs and vegetables.
+The Tapir (Dantica means Tapir) restaurant serves home-made dishes such as pasta prepared with organically grown herbs and vegetables.
 The gallery attached to the restaurant sells an interesting selection of Latin American indigenous and contemporary art and handicrafts.

-Here you can experience Corcovado National Park’s biodiversity up close and it is the perfect spot for bird watchers as at least 200 different species have been spotted from the lodge.
+Here you can experience Corcovado National Park’s biodiversity up close and it is the perfect spot for birdwatchers with at least 200 different species having been spotted from the lodge.

-The lodge has three types of accommodation, the house which is perfect for families as it has two separate rooms; delightful but simple standard rooms with polished teak floors and a quirky interior or if you want some more privacy detached safari-style bungalows that come with a verandah and.
-All the rooms have en-suite facilities and ceiling fans.
-There is no A/C or television and limited WIFI.
+Here you’ll find three types of accommodation – the house, which is perfect for families as it has two separate rooms; delightful yet simple standard rooms with polished teak floors and quirky interiors; detached safari-style bungalows with a veranda, which are great if you want more privacy.
+All rooms have en-suite facilities and ceiling fans.
+Please note there is no A/C or television, and WiFi is limited.

-Other activities you can arrange through the lodge are night walks, kayaking trips, a chocolate tour and of course bird-watching trips.
+Activities you can arrange through the lodge include night walks, kayaking trips, a chocolate tour and of course birdwatching trips.

-Located in the northern Guanacaste province, it has volcanoes, bubbling pools of volcanic mud and waterfalls.
+The Hacienda Guachipelin is located in the northern Guanacaste province where there are volcanoes, bubbling pools of volcanic mud, and waterfalls.

-The reception area is over a century old and the oldest part of the working ranch.
-You can still see the cowboys herding the cattle and visit the ranch’s where they grow their own farm-to-table vegetables and herbs to prepare healthy home-cooked meals.
+The reception area is over a century old and is the oldest part of this working ranch.
+You can still see cowboys herding cattle and visit areas where the owners grow their own vegetables and herbs that are then used to prepare healthy home-cooked meals for the hacienda’s restaurant.

-The 77 ranch-style en suite rooms have views of the Rincon de la Vieja volcano and its extensive gardens.
-Whether you’re staying in a standard, family room or suite, other than the size, they all have A/C, safe and WiFi and free access to the Rio Negro Hot Springs as well as the hiking trails and waterfalls.
+The 77 ranch-style en-suite rooms have views of the Rincon de la Vieja volcano and its extensive gardens.
+Whether you’re staying in a standard, family room or suite, all have A/C, a safe and Wi-Fi, and free access to the Rio Negro Hot Springs, hiking trails and waterfalls.

-Staying at the ranch is the perfect base for activities like horse riding, a is also the ideal base for hiking, mountain biking and water sport activities like canyoning and wild water tubing.
-After a long day out you can soak in the mineral-rich hot springs or the swimming pool with natural spring water.
+The ranch is the perfect base for activities such as horse-riding, hiking, mountain biking, canyoning and wild water tubing.
+After a long day out you can soak in the mineral-rich hot springs or take a dip in the natural spring water swimming pool.

-With 30 spacious en-suite rooms and two queen beds, all the rooms have Venetian windows with views of the garden and surrounding forest, television and telephone.
+The 30 spacious en-suite rooms have two queen beds and Venetian windows with views of the garden and surrounding forest.
+All have a television and telephone.

-It’s the ideal base to explore the cloud forest, which you can explore on your own, or as part of a small group with a guide.
-If you’re interested in bird watching then we highly recommend you do this with a naturalist and you may be lucky enough to spot the resplendent and elusive quetzal.
+This is the ideal base from which to explore the cloudforest either on your own or as part of a small guided group.
+If you’re interested in birdwatching then we highly recommend you do this with a naturalist and you may be lucky enough to spot the elusive Resplendent Quetzal.

-In the evening you can relax in the lounge bar and have dinner in the wood-paneled restaurant that serves international cuisine and local dishes.
+In the evening you can relax in the lounge bar and have dinner in the wood-panelled restaurant that serves international cuisine and local dishes.

-In the evening you can dine in the hotel’s restaurant the El Avion – a C-123 Fairchild cargo plane that has been converted into a restaurant.
+In the evening you can dine in the hotel’s restaurant, the El Avion, a C-123 Fairchild cargo plane that has been converted into a restaurant and is renowned for its freshly prepared seafood dishes with a unique local flavour.

-Conveniently located in the heart of the city the Presidente Hotel is within walking distance of many of San Jose’s attractions and landmarks like the National Theatre, the Plaza de la Cultura, the National Museum and the Gold Museum, as well as a choice of bars and restaurants.
+Conveniently located in the heart of the city, the Presidente Hotel is within walking distance of many of San Jose’s attractions and landmarks such as the National Theatre, the Plaza de la Cultura, the National Museum and the Gold Museum, as well as a variety of bars and restaurants.

-The hotel has 82 simple but spacious en-suite rooms, all comfortably equipped with either a big king or two queen sized beds.
-It has complimentary Wifi access, flat screen television, safe and a minibar.
+The hotel has 82 simple spacious en-suite rooms, all comfortably equipped with either one king or two queen sized beds.
+Each room has complimentary Wi-Fi access, flat screen television, safe and a minibar.

-Its rooftop restaurant, the Azotea Calle 7 is a wonderful place for an evening out, with amazing views of the surrounding valley.
-Other than their signature cocktails, the chef has created an interesting menu for you to choose from.
+Its rooftop restaurant – the Azotea Calle 7 – is a wonderful place to spend the evening, with amazing views of the surrounding valley.
+Other than their signature cocktails, the chef has created an interesting menu from which to choose.

 The Arenal Volcano Inn has long been a favourite in the Arenal area as it’s ideally located between la Fortuna and the volcano.
 The inn has 25 rooms that all have views of the volcano, ranging from standard rooms to deluxe rooms and a junior suite.
 There is one Villa room with 2 separate bedrooms and a kitchen, ideal for families or friends.

-There is a swimming pool and two restaurants the Que Rico serves excellent Italian, international and Costa Rican cuisine, as well as the Tabbuele restaurant where you can a variety of Lebanese and Turkish specialities.
+There is a swimming pool and two restaurants – the Que Rico serves excellent Italian, international and Costa Rican cuisine; at the Tabbuele you will find a variety of Lebanese and Turkish specialities.

 The staff are extremely friendly and always on hand to help you with any queries or to organise trips.

-Completely off the beaten track and only accessible by boat or plane, Mawamba Lodge is located in Tortuguero National Park and within walking distance of the Caribbean Sea.
-The nearby beach is a favourite nesting spot for three different turtle species and of the Rio Tortuguero, four aquatic waterways trail off into the jungle teeming with wildlife.
+Completely off the beaten track and only accessible by boat or plane, Mawamba Lodge is located in Tortuguero National Park and is within walking distance of the Caribbean Sea.
+The nearby beach is a favourite nesting spot for three different sea turtle species and, off the Rio Tortuguero, four aquatic waterways trail off into a jungle teeming with wildlife.

-The Lodge has two restaurants, ‘Mamba’ by the pool and ‘Katonga’ a floating restaurant which offers lunches and dinners at an extra cost and reservation is necessary.
-For tropical cocktails, the Chelonia Bar and Lounge is a great place to relax and free Wifi is available here and in the reception area.
+The Lodge has two restaurants – ‘Mamba’, by the pool, and ‘Katonga’, a floating restaurant which offers lunch and dinner at an extra cost and where reservations are necessary.
+For tropical cocktails, the Chelonia Bar and Lounge is a great place to relax, and free Wi-Fi is available here and in the reception area.

 How do I go about booking my holiday to Costa Rica with Archipelago Choice?